Interrogative Adverbs

 Interrogative Adverb of Manner

-The interrogative adverb of manner is the term 'how' which is used to ask about the manner, degree, instrument, or amount in which something is happened or done.
-Check these examples to help you learn it better:
+The interrogative adverb of manner is the word 'how' which is commonly used to ask questions about the method, process, or means by which an action is performed.
+Check the examples:

 Interrogative Determiners vs. Interrogative Adverbs

 Interrogative determiners modify a noun, and they are followed immediately by a noun; but interrogative adverbs are used alone and do not modify a noun.
-Interrogative adverbs are used to ask questions.
 Here are a few examples:

 Interrogative Adverbs vs. Interrogative Pronouns

-Interrogative pronouns are used to ask about people, nouns, and places, but interrogative adverbs are used to ask about places, time, manner, and reason.
+Interrogative pronouns are used to ask about people, things, and places, while interrogative adverbs are used to ask about aspects such as place, time, manner, and reason.
+The only interrogative that can function as both a pronoun and an adverb is 'where', which is commonly used to ask about location or place.
+Pay attention to the examples:

 Using Interrogative Adverbs in Indirect Questions

-There are two kinds of indirect questions in English as follows:
+There are two kinds of indirect questions in English:

 A Question in a Question

-When we use a declarative clause starting with interrogative adverbs in a yes/no question we are using an indirect question in a direct question.
-In this case, we use a question mark at the end of the indirect question.
+When we use a declarative clause starting with an interrogative adverb to form a yes/no question, we are creating an indirect question within a direct question.
+In this case, a question mark is used at the end of the sentence to indicate that it is a question.
 Here are the examples:

 Head of a Noun Clause